 I caution all preppers who are looking for commercially available EMP protective bags or boxes online or anywhere else.

-These products from various manufacturers advertise protection levels that we have no way of ascertaining ourselves, and furthermore most manufacturers have no way to subject their products to the level of testing that will guarantee their performance against the threat we are buying it to defend against.
+These products from various manufacturers advertise protection levels that we have no way of ascertaining ourselves, and furthermore, most manufacturers have no way to subject their products to the level of testing that will guarantee their performance against the threat we are buying them to defend against.

 It is bad enough to waste money on a product that cannot even do what it is advertised to do, but it is far worse to depend on it as a legitimate solution when the chips are down only to be proven frightfully unworthy.

 A Faraday cage can be bought or made that is sufficient to block cell phone signals from reaching a device placed inside it or escaping from a transmitting device placed inside it, but not all Faraday cages will prove up to the task.

 There are many factors to be considered, including quality of construction, the thickness of material, and the strength of the signal that is being defended against.
 Only by carefully assessing the attenuation value of any Faraday cage can its suitability for protection be determined.